Independent broker · California & TexasCA #6015321 · TX #3305690 · (949) 522-3284

 Ask these three questions:

 • Who needs PNC wording?
-(GC, owner, property manager, landlord)
+GC, owner, property manager, or landlord.

 • Is it tied to Additional Insured status?
-Many contracts bundle PNC with AI requirements
+Many contracts bundle PNC with AI requirements.
+Related: Additional Insured.

 Step 2: Verify the COI basics (fast rejection points)